longndt/unity-2d-course/lesson2-sprites-animation/theory/theory2.md

 - `Speed` (Float) – magnitude of horizontal velocity, useful for blend trees.
 - `JumpTrigger` (Trigger) – fired once when jumping.

-You don’t need a lot of code here; just show how movement feeds into parameters, then:

-- Configure transitions in the Animator window
-- Point students to `lesson2-sprites-animation/example/Character2D.cs` and the sample project for more advanced control.
+Configure transitions in the Animator window.
+For more advanced control, see `lesson2-sprites-animation/example/Character2D.cs` and the sample project.

 ---